 “If you’ve put in place a plan and strategy and have a team around you who you trust to deliver, then have faith in all three elements and evaluate at the correct milestone stages.”

-We’ve all got that one metric we want to master, be that a revenue figure, a certain number of customers, or market share percentage.
+We’ve all got that one metric we want to master: a revenue figure, a certain number of customers, or market share percentage.

 Adam Hempenstall of Better Proposals thinks: “The most effective way to set long-term marketing goals is to find your north star metric and make sure that it ties directly to your revenue.
 Once you have this north star metric, all of your goals should lead to making this metric as big as possible.”